Updated May 2026

 - No mowing until the sod passes the tug test — you can't lift a corner by hand.

-Slow-release nitrogen percentage: Look at the guaranteed analysis panel on the back of the bag.
+Slow-release nitrogen percentage.
+Read the guaranteed analysis panel.
 You want at least 30–50% of the nitrogen listed as "slow-release," "controlled-release," "stabilized," or "methylene urea."
-Cheap fertilizers are 100% quick-release urea, which gives you a two-week green-up and then nothing.
-Slow-release feeds for six to eight weeks and cuts your burn risk dramatically.
+Cheap fertilizers are 100% quick-release urea — a two-week green-up and then nothing.
+Slow-release feeds for six to eight weeks and cuts burn risk dramatically.

-SGN (Size Guide Number): This one nobody talks about, and it matters.
+SGN (Size Guide Number).
+Nobody talks about this, and it matters.
 SGN is the particle size.
-A lower SGN (around 90–150) means smaller, more uniform granules that distribute evenly across the blade canopy.
-A high SGN (240+) is designed for golf course rough and tall grass — on a freshly laid residential lawn, those big prills fall between the blades unevenly and burn in clumps.
-If the bag doesn't list SGN, that's your answer: it's a commodity blend.
+A lower SGN (around 90–150) means smaller, uniform granules that distribute evenly across the canopy.
+A high SGN (240+) is built for golf-course rough — on a young residential lawn those big prills fall between the blades unevenly and burn in clumps.
+If the bag doesn't list SGN at all, that's your answer: it's a commodity blend.

-Biological additives: Premium products include mycorrhizae, humic acid, and seaweed extract.
-These aren't marketing fluff — mycorrhizae extend the effective root system, humic acid improves nutrient uptake in the clay-heavy soils that dominate Fairfield and New Haven counties, and seaweed extract is one of the more researched stress mitigators in turf.
+Biological additives.
+The better products include mycorrhizae, humic acid, and seaweed extract.
+These aren't fluff — mycorrhizae extend the effective root system, humic acid improves nutrient uptake in the clay-heavy soils that dominate Fairfield and New Haven counties, and seaweed extract is one of the more researched stress mitigators in turf.
+(These are the same specs built into Under Sod for the pre-installation step.)

-Apply on a cool day.
-Avoid application in the 48 hours before a heat wave or during drought.
-Water in immediately — a quarter inch is enough to dissolve the prills and move the nutrients into the root zone.
+Apply on a cool day, never in the 48 hours before a heat wave or during drought, and water in immediately — a quarter inch is enough to move the nutrients into the root zone.

 The New England Seasonal Schedule

-- Late April – early May: Slow-release nitrogen blend.
-This is the spring green-up feeding, timed to soil temperatures consistently above 55°F. Don't feed earlier — you'll push top growth before the soil warms enough for the roots to keep up.
+- Late April – early May: Slow-release nitrogen blend for spring green-up, timed to soil temperatures consistently above 55°F. Don't feed earlier — you'll push top growth before the soil warms enough for the roots to keep up.

 - Late October – early November: Optional winterizer, higher in potassium, applied before the first hard frost.

-- Fertilizing in the first two weeks.
-The most common and the most damaging.
+- Fertilizing in the first two weeks after laying sod.
+The most common and most damaging timing error.

 - Applying right before a heat wave.
 Nitrogen plus 90°F plus drought-stressed turf equals dead stripes.